markusmoenig/Eldiron/docs/docs/characters_items/server_commands.md

 *This command can be used with both characters and items.*

 Gets an attribute of the current character or item.
+Returns numeric `0` if the attribute is missing.

 ```eldrin
 get_attr("key")